Vidyanand Sarek

-Vidyanand Sarek is a Pahari litterateur and folk artist.
+Vidyanand Saraik (born 26 June 1941) is a Pahari litterateur and folk artist.
 In 2022, he was awarded Padma Shri by the Indian Government for his contribution in literature and folk.

 Early life

 Sarek is born on June 26, 1941.
 He is from Rajgarh in Sirmaur district.
+At the age of 8 years he sang from All India Radio, New Delhi.